dlt-hub/dlt/docs/website/docs/general-usage/http/rest-client.md

 It is often needed to load only the new data based on some incremental property be it timestamp, date and time, integer identifier or a cursor value.
 Fortunately our `RESTClient` allows you to elegantly express this behavior.

-Let's use our example response json and we want to load new posts as they appear without complete reload of data.
+Let's use our slightly modified example response json and we want to load new posts as they appear without complete reload of data.

 ```json
 {